Enjajyothika/Enjajyothika/README.md

 I'm a Computer Science student interested in programming and web development.

 - 🌱 Learning web development and problem solving
-- 📚 Exploring C++, Python, React, and more
+- 📚 Exploring Python, React, and more
 - 📫 Reach me at: jyothika2494@gmail.com

 ---